 The 13mm was double the cost of the 300mm f/2.8 or twelve times the cost of the 16mm fisheye.

-If you find one today, expect to pay a minimum of $5,500 for a beater lens without its case or filters, $10,000 for one in OK shape complete with case, caps and filters, and $20,000 or more for one unused in the box complete with papers.
+If you found one in 2008 when I forst wrote this review, you'd expect to pay a minimum of $5,500 for a beater lens without its case or filters, $10,000 for one in OK shape complete with case, caps and filters, and $20,000 or more for one unused in the box complete with papers.

 Nikon CL-14 case and capped 13mm f/5.6. enlarge.

 Nikon calls this the Nikon AI Nikkor 13mm f/5.6s.